TonnyWong1052/TonnyWong1052/README.md

 **About me**

-- 🎯 Currently exploring the different possibilities in our world
+- 🎯 Currently exploring the various possibilities of physical and visual elements in our world

-- 🎓 Polyu Computer Science graduation
+- 🎓 PolyU Computer Science undergraduate / HKIIT(Tuen Mun) Higher Diploma in Software Engineering graduate

 - 📩 Any questions, feel free to contact me at leungchushing1@gmail.com